Chie13/Getting-and-Cleaning-/README.md

 ### Summary of Procedure

-You should create one R script called run_analysis.R that does the following.
+Should create one R script called run_analysis.R that does the following.

-1. Download the dataset
+1. Download and unzip the dataset, check first if the data is already exist in the workin directory
 2. Extract all the needed datasets, Traing and Test datasets.
 3. Loads the activity and subject data for each dataset, and merges those columns with the dataset and Merges the two datasets